micheam/examples-clj/google-app-engine-flexible/README.md

-# Rest API With Compojure
+# rest api with compojure

-This is a sample implementation of Web-Application with [ring-clojure/ring](https://github.com/ring-clojure/ring) and [weavejester/compojure](https://github.com/weavejester/compojure).
+this is a sample implementation of Web-Application with [ring-clojure/ring](https://github.com/ring-clojure/ring) and [weavejester/compojure](https://github.com/weavejester/compojure).

 This provides simple todo-list web-app.